-We have put together some helpful tips to save you money for when you do have to use a car.
+We have put together some tips to help you save money when you use a car.

-- Drive in the right gear - Driving in the appropriate gear should help your car’s engine to work more fuel efficiently.
+- Drive in the right gear - driving in the appropriate gear should help your car’s engine work more fuel efficiently.

 - Change gears efficiently - Change gear at around 2,000rpm in a diesel car or around 2,500rpm in a petrol car to put less strain on your engine and use less fuel.

 - Slow down - driving at 56mph on the motorway uses 25% less fuel than at 70mph.

 Make your fuel last longer

 - Warming up - don’t leave the engine running for five minutes before driving to ‘warm it up’.
 It’s a waste of fuel.
 Drive gently for the first few minutes of your journey instead.